Red Face Solutions

 What Causes Rosacea?

-There’s also evidence that the Demodex mite, the same mite behind demodectic mange in dogs, can lead to the flushing and red faced appearance.
+There's also evidence that the Demodex mite, the same mite behind demodectic mange in dogs, can lead to the flushing and red-faced appearance.
+It's believed that rosacea is triggered by bacteria found in the mites.

 As there is no cure for rosacea, treatment of the symptoms is of the utmost importance.
 There are five components to treatment: